allgebrist/Causal-Deconvolution-of-Networks/README.md

 ### If you use this tool please cite

 H. Zenil, N.A.
 Kiani, A.A.
 Zea, J. Tegnér,
-**Ab initio Algorithmic Causal Deconvolution of Intertwined Programs and Networks by Generative Mechanism** [arXiv:1802.09904](https://arxiv.org/abs/1802.09904)
+**Ab initio Algorithmic Causal Deconvolution of Intertwined Programs and Networks by Generative Mechanism**, [arXiv:1802.09904](https://arxiv.org/abs/1802.09904)

 #### Maintainer: Allan A. Zea (allan.zea [at] ciens.ucv.ve)